panzerdp/dmitripavlutin.com/content/posts/2016-06-06-arrow-functions/index.md

 It is a pleasure to see the evolution of the programming language you code every day.
 Learning from mistakes, searching for better implementation, creating new features is what makes the progress from version to version.

-This is happening to JavaScript these years, when [ECMAScript 6](http://www.ecma-international.org/ecma-262/6.0/) brings the language to a new level of usability: arrow functions, classes and [a lot more](https://github.com/lukehoban/es6features#introduction).
+This is happening to JavaScript these years when [ECMAScript 6](http://www.ecma-international.org/ecma-262/6.0/) brings the language to a new level of usability: arrow functions, classes and [a lot more](https://github.com/lukehoban/es6features#introduction).
 And this is great!

-One of the most valuable new feature is the arrow function.
+One of the most valuable new features is the arrow function.
 There are plenty of good articles that describe its context transparency and short syntax.
 If you're new to ES6, take a start from [reading about it](https://strongloop.com/strongblog/an-introduction-to-javascript-es6-arrow-functions/).

 But every medal has two sides.
 Often new features introduce some confusion, one of which is the arrow functions misguided utilization.